APerezCoding/PythonClasses/README.md

 # PythonClasses
-A repository of interactive notebooks to learn python as we go along.
+A repository of interactive notebooks to learn Python as we go along.
+Each notebook will be used for a lesson.

 ### Table of Contents
 * Lesson 1: Hello World and Variables
-* Lesson 2: Operations
-* Lesson 3: Lists, and Dictionaries
+* Lesson 2: Lists, and Dictionaries
-* Lesson 4: Loops, Loops, and Loops
+* Lesson 3: Loops, Loops, and Loops
-* Lesson 5: Functions
+* Lesson 4: Functions
-* Lesson 6: Import Modules and Rest API
+* Lesson 5: Import Modules and Rest API

 We will be using Binder which is an Open source too that pulls off a Github Repository with Jupyter Notebooks and allows them to be interactive with anyone who has access to the link

 ### __Binder Link:__
-https://mybinder.org/v2/gh/APerezCoding/PythonClasses/master
+Please click on Link below to get started with training: https://mybinder.org/v2/gh/APerezCoding/PythonClasses/master